OSH-2018/1-jsw-zorro/README.md

-# 1-jsw-zorro
+# trace_linux_kernel
-#PB16001696 金朔苇

-This is the repository for to commit the first homework and Lab
+This is the first lab in OSH written by PB16001696 金朔苇 Its aim is to trace the starting process of a linux kernel